thekevinscott/thekevinscott/src/pages/2018/tensors-in-javascript/index.md

 At the heart of most Machine Learning models are numbers.
 The special data type that undergirds all of the mathematical transformations you perform is called a **Tensor**.

 Tensors are a concept imported from mathematics and physics, and they are [considerably more complicated in theory](https://www.quora.com/What-is-a-tensor) than this article will get into.
-If you're a hacker looking to get started with a Machine Learning project on the web in Javascript, you can get by knowing that:
+If you're a hacker looking to get started with a Machine Learning project on the web in Javascript, you can assume that:

 1. A Tensor has Data
 2. A Tensor has a Dimension